 From Outcome Challenges to Activities Outcome Challenge Progress markers - Describe the change in the boundary actors that you hope to see over the next twelve months if GWP is very successful.
 What will the boundary actors be doing differently?
 Action to be taken by GWP - Specify what will be done, by whom, when and where.
-[High level Output expected from activities: Facilitation packages for countries, regions and global level implemented and innovative, sustainable IWRM solutions demonstrated] OC #1: Water management practices are effectively taken into account in national/local development plans and funding strategies CWPs or active national actors in the CWP are involved in the development processes at national level Governments are working closely with NGOs and other CSO to implement development plans including water security with all related linkages: food, energy, etc. Implement WACDEP work plan for West Africa: The project management team will make sure that the participatory approach and the Capacity building program are well taken at national and regional levels.
+[High level Output expected from activities: Facilitation packages for countries, regions and global level implemented and innovative, sustainable IWRM solutions demonstrated] OC #1: Water management practices are effectively taken into account in national/local development plans and funding strategies CWPs or active national actors in the CWP are involved in the development processes at national level Governments are working closely with NGOs and other CSO to implement development plans including water security with all related linkages: food, energy, etc. (-) Implement WACDEP work plan for West Africa: The project management team will make sure that the participatory approach and the Capacity building program are well taken at national and regional levels.
 The CWP in Burkina Faso will be part of the NAP process Support the development/implementation of IWRM plans GWP/WA will contact the CWPs in Guinea Gambia and Niger to assess the process for the IWRM plan and define the specific actions from GWP network Implement the first year activities of the programme "Water for growth and poverty reduction in the Mekrou transboundary river basin.
 GWPO will finalise with EC and JRC the contractual arrangements A Program Manager and an Administrative &Financial Assistant will be recruited and supported by GWP/WA secretariat and the CWPs.
 GWP/WA Secretariat, CWPs and the regional technical committee will continue the awareness raising on the integration water security in development plans and strategies at country and regional levels taking profit of national and regional events.(-) OC #2: Local and national capacities are reinforced for the application of IWRM principles in water and sanitation infrastructure, in West Africa.
-Workshops are organized with focus on building the capacity of local actors; Municipal Development Plans are integrating the IWRM approach with special focus on Women's and Youths' participation; Parliamentarians at the National Assembly are supporting the integration of IWRM principles in GWP/WA to implement WACDEP work plan; the Capacity building component will contribute to this Outcome Challenge Contribute to Capacity building on IWRM: GWP/WA Taking profit of the funded programmes, and joint initiatives with it Partners (2IE, ECOWAS/WRCC) to contribute to workshops and experience sharing between stakeholders.
+Municipal Development Plans are integrating the IWRM approach with special focus on Women's and Youths' participation; GWP/WA to implement WACDEP work plan; the Capacity building component will contribute to this Outcome Challenge Contribute to Capacity building on IWRM: GWP/WA Taking profit of the funded programmes, and joint initiatives with it Partners (2IE, ECOWAS/WRCC) to contribute to workshops and experience sharing between stakeholders.
 GWP/WA, ECOWAS/WRCC and WWF will continue to advocate for the ratification of the 1997 UN Convention on transboundary watercourses in the targeted countries and at important regional events;